 They Can’t Handle Peak Seasons

 The retail industry is filled with sharp changes in sales volumes.
-Cyber Monday alone accounted for $6.59 billion in online transactions this past year.
-During periods of high sales and stress, such as Christmas and Valentine’s Day, e-tailers face an especially significant burden of packaging and shipping rapidly rising order volumes under strict deadlines.
+Cyber Monday alone accounted for $7.9 billion in 2018 online transactions, a 19.7% increase over last year.
+During periods of high sales and stress, such as Christmas and Valentine’s Day, eCommerce brands face an especially significant burden of packaging and shipping rapidly rising order volumes under strict deadlines.

 On top of the increased workload associated with the busiest shopping seasons of the year, the inability to properly get orders to shipping carriers in order to meet delivery dates can pose a threat to growing brands.
 Failing to deliver by the estimated date can create poor brand experiences that can make customers feel as if they’ve been stood up, causing them to not buy again.
 If you notice that your logistics provider has an increase in order-picking errors or order processing, you may want to rethink the relationship.
 While the 3PL may absorb the expense of correcting the mistakes, it will not always be able to repair the bad feelings a disgruntled customer has because of the error.

 Inventory visibility is crucial for basic online operations, and technology that provides operations status updates in real time is critical.
 As more shoppers expect real-time order status and shipping updates, true fulfillment transparency has become a basic necessity.
 Last year, Temando’s The State of Shipping in Commerce indicated that 78% of shoppers want email tracking updates, but only 31% of retailers offer them.
 Emerging brands who partner with a 3PL that can’t offer this will be less attractive than competitors who do.